-This shocks them back to reality.
+This shocks them into motion.
 All of them except for Matthew turn tail and sprint into the forest.
 Kayla roughly shoves Lela to the gravel driveway, nicking her throat with the blade of her knife in her hurry to escape.

 Once they are gone, Max falls to the ground, hurt and exhausted.
 He watches Rush jog down the steps.
 The faery stops at Matthew first.
 He stoops down and pulls the bolts from the changeling's body.
 Each one pops out with a sickening squelch.
 He takes a Swiss Army knife from his pocket, slices his palm open, and then presses his bloody hand into the Matt's wounds.

 "Chelle!
 Come put pressure on these.
 It'll take a minute or two for the bleeding to stop completely," he says when he's done.
 Then Rush moves on to Fitz.
 He and Luke lay him on the ground, and Rush repeats the process, telling Luke the same thing he told Chelle.
 And then he walks over to Max.
 The faery crouches and takes Max's throbbing head in his cool hands with a surprising amount of gentleness.

 "Are you aware that a piece of your ear is flapping like a windsock?" he asks, amused.

 "Thank you for bringing it to my attention," Max snarls.
 Then he smells smoke and something charred and sweet like burnt sugar.
 A shot of adrenaline has him sitting bolt upright.
 "The fire!" he gasps.

 Rush only chuckles.
 "Don't worry," he says.
 His voice softens significantly.
 "I redirected the fires and hopefully put them all out.
 Nobody is in immediate danger from them.
 Now relax, and we'll get you patched up."